niquet/poc-template-repo/.github/ISSUE_TEMPLATE/priorities_issue.md

 labels: documentation, needs-triage
 ---

-## Expressive and Transparent Code
+## 🧩 Expressive and Transparent Code

-Write code that is easy to read and understand, avoiding clever tricks or unnecessary complexity.
+Write code that’s easy to read and understand.
+Avoid clever tricks or unnecessary complexity.

 ## Keep it Unsurprising

-Use straightforward logic and clear naming so others (or your future self) can grasp the intent immediately.
+Use clear logic and straightforward naming so anyone (including your future self) can quickly grasp the intent.

 ## Avoid Premature Abstractions

-Resist the urge to generalize or abstract code until it becomes absolutely necessary for clarity or maintenance.
+Don’t generalize or abstract code until it’s absolutely necessary for clarity or maintenance.

-## Action Items
+## ✅ Action Items

 - [ ] Keep code easy to read and understand
 - [ ] Use straightforward logic and clear naming
+- [ ] Avoid clever tricks or unnecessary complexity
-- [ ] Don't generalize or abstract code until it becomes absolutely necessary
+- [ ] Don’t abstract or generalize until it’s clearly needed